American Forts: East

 (Hartshorne Woods Park)

-¤ ALSO: Additional fire-control towers associated with Fort Hancock were once located at Monmouth Beach, North Long Branch, Elberon, Shark River, and Manasquan (Sea Girt).
+¤ ALSO: Additional fire-control stations associated with Fort Hancock were once located at Monmouth Beach, North Long Branch, Elberon, Shark River, and Manasquan (Sea Girt).
 None remain.

 Camp Vredenburg